Note

 }

-Then, copy the JavaScript code below and paste it on the Custom code (JavaScript) step:
+Then, copy the JavaScript code below and paste it in the Custom code (JavaScript) tab:

 api.onBoxRendered((box, itemData) => {